 How do I add and configure MCP servers in Cline to connect to Jira/Confluence/GitHub/internal APIs?

-The Cline platform is no longer available for adding or configuring MCP servers, including any connections to Jira, Confluence, GitHub, or internal APIs.
-The domain now serves only as a post-acquisition notice and routing surface following Cline’s acquisition by Strictly AI.
+The Cline platform is no longer available for adding or configuring MCP servers or for connecting to Jira, Confluence, GitHub, or internal APIs.
+The cline.ai domain now functions solely as a post-acquisition notice and routing surface following Cline’s acquisition by Strictly AI.

 Frequently Asked Questions